GoSTEAN/GoSTEAN/README.md

 ## My GitHub Profile

 Hey 👋 I'm Stephanie.
-Been into the technology space since 2020
+Been into the technology space since around 2020

-Area of Interest
+🔍 **Area of Interest**

-.
-Front-end development
+ - Front-end development
-.
-Open-Source
+ - OpenSource
-.
-Cybersecurity
+ - Cybersecurity

-Skills Set
+👩‍💻 **Skill Sets**
-.
-Python
+- Python
-.
-Javasscript
+- Javasscript
-.
-Networking
+- Networking

+🚀 **Collaboration**

+I'm always excited to connect with like-minded individuals and explore how we can work together to achieve your business objectives.

+📫 **Reach Out**

+Feel free to reach out to me at stephanienwankwo0@gmail.com Whether it's a project inquiry, a potential collaboration, or just to say hi, I'd love to hear from you.